hamed-ab4/CSA_TOPDB/README.md

 - https://github.com/chengy12/apnet

-The folder “models”  includes python codes with the names initiated with network, each of which related to a evaluated network in our study:
+The folder **“models”** includes Python codes with the names initiated with `network`, each corresponding to an evaluated network in our study:

-•	network_se.py: proposed network with CAS module including SE (+triplet loss)
+- `network_se.py`: Proposed network with CAS module including SE (+triplet loss)
-•	network_eca.py: proposed network with CAS module including ECA (+triplet loss)
+- `network_eca.py`: Proposed network with CAS module including ECA (+triplet loss)

 > **⚠️ Note:** Before running the training, rename the desired network file to `networks.py`.